davdli/Tagd_Frontend/README.md

 # Tagd
-Tagd is an augmented reality mobile application that allow hosts to create and display personalized messages to help guests access and locate necessities in and around their property.
+Tagd is an augmented reality mobile application that lets hosts display shared messages, helping guests access and locate necessities in the property.

 ## Preview
 Host